hokuts/gae_slack/README.md

     1. Click `Install your app to your workspace`
     1. Authorize your App
 1. Get access token
-    1. Open `Install App` from left menu
+    1. Open `OAuth & Permissions` from left menu
     1. Copy `OAuth Access Token`

 note: When you create channel via API, channel creator will not be the App bot, but the user who authorized the App.